23

 Even-Odd Sudoku FAQ

 No. The standard 1–9 row/column/box rules still apply.
-Shading only restricts which parity of digit can go in a cell.
+A square or circle only restricts which parity of digit can go in that cell; unmarked cells are unrestricted.

 Are there always exactly four evens per row?